MathiasFrost/Svelte.Data/README.md

 **Recommendation**: For models, use classes. **Not** interfaces.
 **Reason**: interfaces exist to tell TypeScript that "this object is guaranteed to have these members".
 But when dealing with data stored at various locations, we **don't** have that guarantee.
 Did the REST endpoint you are calling change?
 Did the user modify the data stored in localStorage?
-Was there a JSON property that could be null that your could has not accounted for?
+Was there a JSON property that could be null that your code has not accounted for?
 All of these problems are dealt with when doing the following:

 ### 1. Make sure the `Response` is what you expect it to be